Radio scanner: Uses

 Scanners are often used by hobbyists, railfans, aviation enthusiasts, auto race fans, siren enthusiasts, off-duty emergency services personnel, and reporters.

 Many scanner clubs exist to allow members to share information about frequencies, codes, and operations.
 Many have internet presence, such as websites, email lists or web forums.

 Legislation

 Australia

 It is legal to possess a scanner in Australia and to listen to any transmission that is not classified as telecommunication (i.e. anything not connected to the telephone network).
+Phone app police scanners are also legal.

 Austria

 Possession of a radio scanner is legal.
 However, article 93 of the Telekommunikationsgesetz prohibits the intentional reception of signals by third parties without authorization from the user.

 Brazil

-In Brazil, it is legal to have a scanner, but the user should have a ham radio license.
-Individuals are prohibited from spreading or recording any information obtained.
+In Brazil, it is legal to have a scanner, but the user is required to have an amateur radio license.
+Individuals are prohibited from spreading or recording any information obtained through scanning.